openharmony/docs/en/application-dev/quick-start/arkts-create-custom-components.md

 ## Universal Style of a Custom Component

-The universal style of a custom component is configured by invoking chainable attribute methods.
+The universal style of a custom component is configured by the chain call.

 ```ts